yuriymyronovych/EasyIPC/README.md

 # Q&A
 1. How can a remote app access my service? </br>
 Just copy (*service_name* + Client).java to the client app and use it.
+2. My IDE show a compilation and can't find a (*service_name* + Client).java!
+The Client class is generated during compilation at the path build/intermediates/classes/release/.
+You can add that folder as a source to your project or just ignore the compilation error from IDE.
+Gradle should build it fine.